Daniel-KM/Omeka-S-module-CopIdRef/README.md

 If you just need to link references from IdRef for some properties, the module [Value Suggest] should be used instead.

+If items contain the uri, they may be automatically filled or updated.

 Installation
 ------------

 See general end user documentation for [installing a module].

+If custom vocabs with uris are used in a mapping, you may need module [Bulk Edit].

 * From the zip